jaimix4/kin-rad-gkeyll/README.md

 # kin-rad-gkeyll
 **automated kinetic radiation parameter fitting for gkeyll.**

-> *note: the scripts in this repository were created with the help of ai, but designed and architected by jaime caballero for a phd project at differ.*
+> *note: designed by jaime caballero for a phd project at differ and pppl. the scripts in this repository were created with the help of ai.*

 this repository houses the complete data ingestion and non-linear optimization pipeline for calculating plasma radiation parameters. it takes raw bremsstrahlung and line radiation data from openadas, fits it to the analytical equations defined by j. roeltgen, and compiles the results into a lightweight database ready for the gkeyll kinetic simulation framework.